shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 Your tests have different setups that result in the same expectation(s).

 This is a sign that your code has many paths to the same result.
-That is fine, but the code you're testing can be broken up.
+That is fine, but what you're testing can be broken up.

 - Extract the result into a method on an object
 - Replace the checks of the result with an expectation on a mock